TRIBUTES

 I have one memory of him that I will never forget.
 The summer before I started university, I was going through a lot after my dad passed away, and I became very ill.
 I was in a flat in halls where a couple of people were unkind to me and I felt isolated and my mental health was suffering.
 One evening I became so overwhelmed I started crying outside a Halloween party.
 Everyone just ignored me.
 Omar was the only person who cared to notice.
 He brought me into my flat and sat down to talk and make sure I was ok.
 I opened up about how I was struggling to make friends because, unlike others in my flat, I wasn’t very loud.
 Omar reassured me that I didn’t need to be the loudest person in the room to be liked and that I was perfect the way I was.
 He empathised, saying he’d felt similarly in the past but had since made so many amazing friends at university and that it would all work out in the end.

 He made sure to check up on me afterwards, and even stood up for me in front of everyone when a couple of people were ridiculing me.
-Another time I was panicking because I didn’t have anyone to share a house.
+Another time I was panicking because I didn’t have anyone to share a house with.
 He connected me with his friend Arwen so I could move in with her and her flatmates.
 I am now very close friends with them and we still live together.
 Omar didn’t have to do those things for me.
 He had made some incredible friendships right off the bat, yet he took the time to notice and help me when he could have easily ignored it.
 But as you know, that’s the kind of person he was, and so many people share similar stories.
-I’ve not seen kindness like it, and I’ve yet to meet someone since with the same capacity to empathise and care the way he did.
+I’ve not seen kindness like it, and I’ve yet to meet someone since, with the same capacity to empathise and care the way he did.
 I really needed someone at that time, more than anyone probably knew, and his kindness meant everything to me.
 I’m in a much better place now and I don’t think I would have gotten here if it wasn’t for Omar's help.
 Despite our heartbreak and pain, it’s a beautiful thing that he left the world a much better place, and that by just being himself he managed to impact so many people's lives.

 Aiden Green, university friend